Terms of Probation

 In the latter cases, the court must hold a hearing on the release of the probationer from probation.

 In determining whether to release a probationer early, the court may not deny termination of probation because of the probationer’s inability to pay fees, fines, or costs if the probationer has made “good faith” efforts to pay.
 The court must consider the impact that early release would have on the probationer’s ability to pay restitution.
-The court, in its discretion, may grant early discharge or keep the probationer under probation with the sole condition that the probationer continue to make payments towards restitution.
+The court, in its discretion, may grant early discharge or keep the probationer under probation with the sole condition that the probationer continues to make payments towards restitution.

 While the court does not have to hold a hearing if it decides to terminate probation (except in the limited cases mentioned above), it must hold a hearing if it denies a request for early discharge from probation.
 The court must allow the probationer to present evidence of his or her conduct and state why he or she is entitled to discharge.
 In making its decision, the court must identify on the record any rehabilitative goals that the probationer has not met or the specific, articulable, and ongoing risk of harm to a victim that can be mitigated only by continued probation.
 This shows hat SB 1050 favors termination of probation unless the court has a good reason for denying it.
+Remeber that Spolin Law P.C. can help you get relief from probation.

 Revocation of Probation